-What is the expected capital value of the activity on completion? ±R 500 00.00 What is the expected yearly income that will be generated by or as a result of the unknown activity? nown Will the activity contribute to service infrastructure?
+What is the expected capital value of the activity on completion? ±R 500 000.00 What is the expected yearly income that will be generated by or as a result of the activity?
+Unknown Will the activity contribute to service infrastructure?
 YES NO Is the activity a public amenity?
-YES NO How many new employment opportunities will be created in the development 20 and construction phase of the activity/ies?
-What is the expected value of the employment opportunities during the 00.000 development and construction phase?
-What percentage of this will accrue to previously disadvantaged individuals?
-NO NE How many permanent new employment opportunities will be created during the permanent new employment opportunities will be created during the 20 operational phase of the activity?
+YES NO How many new employment opportunities will be created in the development and construction phase of the activity/ies?
+20 What is the expected value of the employment opportunities during the development and construction phase? ±R 800 00.000 What percentage of this will accrue to previously disadvantaged individuals?
+Unknown How many permanent new employment opportunities will be created during the operational phase of the activity?
+2 0

-What is the expected current value of the employment opportunities during the Unknown first 10 years?
-What percentage of this will accrue to previously disadvantaged individuals?
-None
+What is the expected current value of the employment opportunities during the first 10 years?
+Unknown What percentage of this will accrue to previously disadvantaged individuals?
+80%